 “Don’t ever, ever, ever buy a brand new car; buy pre-owned instead,” Elledge said.
 “Car dealers try to lure buyers into buying new with low monthly payments that take years to pay off.
 You’ll never be able to achieve financial freedom from debt if you always have a car payment.”

-Before buying a new car or making any type of large purchases, always assess your finances.
+Before buying a new car or making any type of large purchase, always assess your finances.
 Ask yourself: Can I really afford it?
 If not, comparison shop and see if a used car is better for your budget.

 More From GOBankingRates